Improving Academic Performance

 Charter schools can have a transformative effect in revitalizing areas caught in cycles of poverty, crime, and social instability.
 Constructing a new school can bring a substantial amount of vibrancy and economic activity to a community, further fostering investments in the surrounding community.

-In addition to lending, we provide charter school operators step-by-step assistance in planning, evaluating, and implementing projects through all key stages of facilities development, including the creation of practical tools for assessments, budgeting, and balance sheets.
+We provide charter school operators step-by-step assistance in planning, evaluating, and implementing projects through all key stages of facilities development, including the creation of practical tools for assessments, budgeting, and balance sheets.
+This includes our “Answer Key,” a simple how-to guide with designed to help navigate the school construction process.

 We understand that no two charter schools have the same needs and have expertise in setting up a wide variety of transactions for small schools as well as larger institutions.
 We also embrace innovative approaches such as schools that host community health centers.